rbisdorff/Digraph3/docSphinx/tutorial.rst

    The dual of the chordless 6-circuit

 We call **weak**, a *chordless circuit* with *indeterminate inner part*.
-The :py:class:`digraphs.CirculantDigraph` class provides a parameter for constructing such king of weak chordless circuits.
+The :py:class:`digraphs.CirculantDigraph` class provides a parameter for constructing such a kind of *weak chordless* circuits.

 .. code-block:: pycon
    :linenos: